Home » Policies

 OPTION 3: Telephone Request for Mailed Transcript

-* If one of the above three ways was unsuccessful, please do the following step.
+If one of above three ways was unsuccessful, please do the following step.

-• Processing form 4506T-EZ means verifying the information provided on the form.
-If any information does not match the IRS records, the IRS will notify the tax filer that it was not able to provide the transcript.
+4. Processing form 4506T-EZ means verifying the information provided on the form.
+If any information does not match the IRS records, the IRS will notify the tax filer that it is not able to provide the transcript.

-1. A signed copy of tax return of prior year
+1. A signed copy of tax refund of prior year

 2. The printed IRS Web pages with the message (1&2)